secar600/secar-documents/source/index.rst

 ..
 This file should at least contain the root `toctree` directive.

-Welcome to SECAR Documentation!
+Welcome to the official SECAR Manual
 ===============================

-This document will walk you through SECAR operation, data analysis, and maintenance.
+This document was forked of Kiana's original draft.
+It will walk you through SECAR operation, data analysis, and maintenance.
+Safety (personnel and machine protection) relevant processes, training, operational envelopes etc are described in separate DCC documents and are referenced here when appropriate.

 ..
 Contents: